Decision-Making Best Practice 3 - Broad Commitment

 • consequentially promote: Accountability cannot exist without both positive and negative consequences.
 To consequentially promote the organization’s mission implies that individuals and groups will not only act in ways that seek to accomplish the mission but will recognize and reward those who do so exceptionally and appropriately act to minimize behaviors less supportive of the organization’s goals.

-Posts in this member’s only category will explore the key attributes of accountable organizations and why many executives and managers intentionally or unconsciously avoid raising their organization’s accountability.
-We’ll identify the programs, processes, and actions that can be taken to help promote increased accountability.
+Materials in this forum explore the key attributes of accountable organizations and why many executives and managers intentionally or unconsciously avoid raising their organization’s accountability.
+We identify the programs, processes, and actions that can be taken to help promote increased accountability.
 Finally, we’ll examine the many benefits that accompany higher levels of organizational accountability and why accountable organizations realize them while others don’t.
+The following articles, podcasts, documents, and resources cover those topics critical to establishing a highly accountable organizational culture.

 The Accountable Organization: Reclaiming Integrity, Restoring Trust